tleyden/tleyden.github.io/source/_posts/2016-12-20-understanding-function-closures-in-go.markdown

 ```

 Which will work -- but there's a catch.
 Now that you've changed the method function signature of `sendLoop()` to take a second argument, all of the code that consumes `sendLoop()` will now be broken.
-If this were an exported function, it would be even worse problem.
+If this were an exported function, it would be an even worse problem.

 Luckily there is a much better way.